Hypomelanosis of Ito

 - Intellectual disability

-Call your health care provider if your child exhibits an unusual pattern of the color of the skin.
+Call your provider if your child has an unusual pattern of the color of the skin.